gochaos-app/go-chaos/README.md

 ```
 # Limit blast radius

-chaosctl limits itself with the use of config options on each job:
+go-chaos limits itself with the use of config options on each job:
 * region:  will not destroy or delete anything on other cloud regions.
 * namespace: limits the blast radius to a single namespace (for K8s only).
 * tag:     single tag, that will find the specified resources and kill those.
-* count:   Option to limit the number of resources that chaosctl will destroy.
+* count:   Option to limit the number of resources that go-chaos will destroy.

 # What it can do?
-chaosctl has a number of predifined chaos actions on several resources (AWS and K8s)
+go-chaos has a number of predifined chaos actions on several resources (AWS and K8s)

 ## AWS